Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-7.md

 ---
-title: Create A New Origami Component - Part 8 Documentation
+title: Create A New Origami Component - Part 7 Testing
 description: A step-by-step tutorial which teaches you how to build and deploy a new Origami component.
 cta: Learn how to create an Origami component
 collection_listing_display: false

 # Redirect from legacy URLs
 redirect_from:
-  - /docs/tutorials/create-a-new-component-part-7/
+  - /docs/tutorials/create-a-new-component-part-6/
 ---

 # {{page.title}}